microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/openawssecuritygroupfinding-list-assignedcomputeinstancesdetails.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [assignedComputeInstanceDetails](../resources/assignedcomputeinstancedetails.md) objects and their properties.
-This is a secondary call to [openAwsSecurityGroupFinding](../resources/openawssecuritygroup.md).
+Get a list of the [assignedComputeInstanceDetails](../resources/assignedcomputeinstancedetails.md) objects and their properties for an AWS open security group finding.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).